 Notes

-- Organization: read the recipe first and ensure you have ingredients at the correct temperatures, equipment, and enough workspace.
-This will make the process so much easier!
+- Organization: read the recipe first and ensure you have ingredients at the correct temperature, equipment, and enough workspace.
+This will make the process so much easier.

-- Baking time: keep in mind that all ovens and pans are different, even if they look the same or very similar.
+- Baking time: consider that all ovens and pans are different, even if they look similar.
 The baking time in my recipes is as accurate as it can be, but it might take you more or less time.
-You can use a thermometer(like the OXO oven thermometer) to check that your oven is at the right temperature.
+You can use a thermometer (like the OXO oven thermometer) to check that your oven is at the right temperature.
 I recommend you keep track of how your oven works and what tiny details you might need to adjust.

-- Pans: I use regular-sized tins, but you can also make mini muffin tins (it will yield a larger quantity, and they will need less baking time) or jumbo (you will have fewer muffins, and they will take longer to bake).
+- Pans: I use regular-sized tins, but you can also make mini muffin tins (they will yield a larger quantity, and they will need less baking time) or jumbo (you will have fewer muffins, and they will take longer to bake).

 - Filling the muffin pans: make sure you don't pass ¾ of the capacity.
 It's the easiest way to avoid overflow when baking them.